Insights and Advice for Enabling More Efficient and Sustainable Construction

 The concern in cybersecurity also presents a challenge for SaaS BI tools as they need to ensure they offer a secure product that clients will trust with their sensitive data.
 Like any other cloud BI solution, online business intelligence software is also subjected to security risks.
 Some of them include processing data quickly to provide real-time insights that might be subjected to regulatory compliance, vulnerabilities when moving data from user’s systems to the BI tool’s cloud, or when the tool provides access to data from multiple devices that may be unsafe and exposed to attacks.
 To prevent any of this from happening, BI software needs to have a clear focus on security.

 Cybersecurity mesh architecture is one of the latest trends in business intelligence that helps SaaS BI solutions stay safe.
 Cybersecurity mesh is a composable and scalable security control that protects digital assets that reside in applications, in the cloud, IoT, and others.
 It seeks to establish a defined security perimeter around a person or a specific point with a more modular approach, enabling users to access data from their smartphones securely.
-One of Gartner’s cybersecurity predictions for 2021-2022 stated that by the end of 2024, organizations adopting cybersecurity mesh architecture will reduce the financial impact of security incidents by around 90%.
-Since data breaches have been regularly in the news, buzzing industries, and average users, the demand for security products and services is understandable.
+Since data breaches have been regularly in the news, buzzing industries, and average users, the demand for these security products and services is understandable.

 In the past years, tighter regulations, such as GDPR, have obligated organizations to ensure a secure environment for sensitive data, enhancing the need for stronger governance processes.
 As we mentioned earlier, companies of all sizes are exposed to attacks and breaches, leaving massive amounts of sensitive information from customers, suppliers, employees, and others exposed to misuse.
 In that sense, implementing a well-crafted governance plan will help organizations comply with government regulations while setting the perfect environment for using quality data and achieving their goals.

-The recent implementation of NIS2 on October 18th, 2024, is another example of actions that are being taken by regulators to fight cybercrime.
+The implementation of NIS2 on October 18th, 2024, is another example of actions taken by regulators to fight cybercrime.
 This framework aims to enhance the “security of network and information systems within the EU by requiring operators of critical infrastructure and essential services to implement appropriate security measures and report any incidents to the relevant authorities.”

 In the coming years, we expect more frameworks like NIS2 to be implemented and companies investing more resources in protecting their data.